JannisErhard/Bootleg-Defeat-The-Demon-Lord/README.md

 ## Controls
 Press Up, Left, Right, Down to turn.

-Press 'f' to move in the direction you are pointing.
+Press 'spacebar' to move in the direction you are pointing.

 Faces are enemies (in general, not just in the game).